vinsol-spree-contrib/spree-split-payments/README.md

 Spree-split-payments
 =========================
-This extension lets you provide the feature for the store to allow user to club payment methods to process the payment for the order.
+This extension provides the feature for a spree store to allow user to club payment methods to pay for the order.

-Easily configurable from the admin end where admin can select which payment methods should be allowed for clubbing and their priorities which can be used while creating payments and displaying the options to the user.
+Easily configurable from the admin end where one can select which payment methods should be allowed for clubbing and their priorities which can be used while creating payments and displaying them to the user.

 Installation
 ------------